singhprd/singhprd.github.io/_posts/2018-10-20-first-post.markdown

 categories: personal
 ---

-Hello, world.
+Hello 👋
-My name is Pete and I have created a website.
+My name is Peter and I have created a website.
 I'm not sure why.

-### Some things:
+### This website:

-Ruby, Rails.

-Alfred aficionado.
+- Is an ordinary Jekyll static site
+- Hosted on a Digital ocean droplet
+- Uses an nginx web server
+- LetsEncrypt for SSL certificates
+- And Capistrano to deploy

 💻🎒🎩